aws-actions/configure-aws-credentials/README.md

         aws s3 sync . s3://my-s3-prod-website-bucket
 ```

+**NOTE:** The workflow configuration above will upload the `.git` directory to the S3 Bucket.
+To exclude the `.git` directory, use:

+`aws s3 sync . s3://my-s3-prod-website-bucket --exclude ".git/*`

 See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.

 ## Credentials